Aditya22112303/CIA1/README.md

 # CIA1
 ## TRACKEDGE-THE ACCOUNTING TOOL
-..1.DESCRIPTION: Basically in this project we have tried to design a simple accounting system to keep track of the expenses.Which is based on the concept of journal entry(Debit what comes in the account and Credit what goes out of the account).
++ 1.DESCRIPTION: Basically in this project we have tried to design a simple accounting system to keep track of the expenses.Which is based on the concept of journal entry(Debit- the balance  what comes in the account and Credit- the balance what goes out of the account).
-..2.FUNCTIONS USED:
++ 2.FUNCTIONS USED:
 ...
 The below user defined function is used to display the ledger
 ```python
       def showtab(db):